Automated Teller Machine

 uv add --requirement requirements.txtthe terminal shows that it installed the Python packages

-uv run pytest-watcher . --nowthe terminal is my friend, and shows
+uv run pytest-watcher . --nowthe terminal is my friend, and shows AssertionError

-================================ FAILURES ================================ _________________________ TestATM.test_failure ___________________________ self = <tests.test_atm.TestATM testMethod=test_failure> def test_failure(self): > self.assertFalse(True) E AssertionError: True is not false tests/test_atm.py:7: AssertionError ======================== short test summary info ========================= FAILED tests/test_atm.py::TestATM::test_failure - AssertionError: True is not false =========================== 1 failed in X.YZs ============================I add AssertionError to the list of Exceptions seen in
+======================== FAILURES ======================== _________________ TestATM.test_failure ___________________ self = <tests.test_atm.TestATM testMethod=test_failure> def test_failure(self): > self.assertFalse(True) E AssertionError: True is not false tests/test_atm.py:7: AssertionError ================ short test summary info ================= FAILED tests/test_atm.py::TestATM::test_failure - AssertionError: True is not false =================== 1 failed in X.YZs ====================if the terminal does not show the same error, then check

 test_atm.py4class TestATM(unittest.TestCase): 5 6 def test_failure(self): 7 self.assertFalse(True) 8 9 10# Exceptions seen 11# AssertionErrorthen I change True to False in the assertion

-7 self.assertFalse(False)the test passes
+7 self.assertFalse(False)the test passes.

 RED: make it fail